VonderTech/mdns_scout/README.md

 ### Purpose

-GlimmerBox is not intended to be a fully-featured production app.
-Instead, it serves as a learning tool to demonstrate the practical application of software engineering principles.
-It showcases the following principles:
+mDNS Scout is more than just a utility app; it's a learning tool showcasing software engineering principles and practical applications.
+The project emphasizes:

-- **Scalability:** How to structure the app's architecture to handle growth and maintainability.
+**Scalability**: Organizing the app's architecture for growth and maintainability.
-- **Clean Code:** Maintaining code quality and readability.
+**Clean Code**: Prioritizing code quality and readability.
-- **Test-Driven Development (TDD):** Writing tests to ensure reliability.
+**Test-Driven Development (TDD)**: Ensuring reliability through comprehensive testing.
-- **Dependency Injection:** Creating flexible and testable code.
+**Dependency Injection**: Creating flexible and testable code.
-- **Null Safety:** Avoiding runtime errors with proper null safety.
+**Null Safety**: Preventing runtime errors with robust null safety.
-- **Functional Reactive Programming (FRP):** Efficient management of complex interactions and data flows.
+**Functional Reactive Programming (FRP)**: Efficiently managing complex interactions and data flows.
-- **Immutability:** The importance of immutability in functional reactive programming.
+**Immutability**: Emphasizing the importance of immutability in functional reactive programming.
-- **Error Handling:** Handling errors effectively with a functional approach using Either.
+**Error Handling**: Effectively managing errors with a functional approach.

 ### App Features

-GlimmerBox interacts with OpenSea's API to fetch and display NFT collections.
-It serves as a gallery viewer where users can explore collections and individual NFTs.
+mDNS Scout simplifies the discovery of local services using mDNS protocols.
+It's designed to provide a seamless experience for users exploring and inspecting services in their network.

 ### Demo

 ## Installation

-To run GlimmerBox locally, follow these steps:
+To run mDNS Scout locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/VonderTech/GlimmerBox.git`
+1. Clone this repository: `git clone https://github.com/VonderTech/mdns_scout.git`
-2. Navigate to the project directory: `cd glimmerbox`
+2. Navigate to the project directory: `cd mdns_scout`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`